#9 – Tom Reese

 I shot about a dozen photos.
 Sometimes I had to wait, when there were too many people so there was not good separation between the individuals.
 I was just thinking this was so much fun with this spectacular view.
 I think I was almost laughing as I shot, and I noticed one guy from an oriental group photographing me as I was enjoying this so much!
 I have been waiting to get home so I could develop this shot.”

-Leave feedback on this photo below then click "next" below to continue the photo countdown...
+You can leave feedback on this photo below then click "next" below to continue the photo countdown...